lchsk/xstarter/README.md

 make install
 ```

-## Run xstarter using a key binding
+## Running xstarter

 **xstarter** needs to be launched from a terminal.
-If you want to run it using a key binding, bind your preferred shortcut to the `./bin/xstarter_run` file.
+It is useful to run it using a key binding, preferably by binding your preferred key to a command starting **xstarter** from a terminal of your choice, e.g. `xterm -e xstarter`.
+Alternatively, you can simply bind it to `xstarter` in which case xstarter will open itself in a terminal.

+You can also create an alias in your shell (e.g. bash, zsh): `alias xs=path-to-xstarter`.

 It should run on any modern terminal.
 It is tested on: `xterm`, `rxvt`, `gnome-terminal`, `xfce4-terminal`, `konsole`.
 In case of any problems please [report it](https://github.com/lchsk/xstarter/issues/new).

 ## Configuration

 [Configuration file](./xstarter.conf) is available and includes comments that explain configuration variables.
-It should be placed in the `~/.xstarter.d/` directory.
+It is located in the `~/.xstarter.d/` directory.